TurboPack/Orpheus/readme.txt

 3. Installation

-To install TurboPower Orpheus into your IDE, take the following
+To install TurboPack Orpheus into your IDE, take the following
 steps:

   1. Unzip the release files into a directory (e.g., d:\orpheus).